heatmap/heatmap-for-wp/readme.txt

 == Changelog ==

+= 0.5.0 =
+* Show notice to remind to flush cache from cache plugins
+* Pushed the heatmap sidebar below the WP admin bar
+* Cleaned up the admin page

 = 0.4.0 =
 * Changed to use the new version of tag
 * Show warning on plugin conflicts